 I work in watercolours and oils and run classes several times a week teaching drawing and painting skills.
 I also make hand-pulled original prints using techniques including linocut and etching.
 Cats are a bit of an obsession and they crop up in a lot of my work.
 I love getting out and about in London to paint and draw the amazing scenery and buildings we have here.
 You can watch me braving winter weather to paint in this report by BBC London:

 I have exhibited with the Society of Women Artists at the Mall Galleries in London and the Royal Birmingham Society of Artists.
-I have undertaken many commissions, including one for the stately home Syon House (my paintings of which have been developed into a greetings card range for the attraction’s gift shop).
+I have undertaken many commissions, including for the stately home Syon House (cards and prints designed by me are available in the gift shop).

 “I purchased your painting ‘Bunny Park church in Spring’ for friends who were celebrating their 25th wedding anniversary, having married at the church 25 years ago.
 When we presented the painting to our friends one of them cried and both were moved, it was simply the perfect gift.
 Thank you so much for your talent, the images on your website do not do justice to your art work once you see it in the flesh.”

 “Received your watercolour painting the next day after we ordered it.
 Fabulous painting, we are very pleased with it.
 We had the painting framed and it looks fantastic.
 We bought it for a friend as a birthday gift and they are over the moon with it.”

 Andrew Moore, Yorkshire

 “Thank you for the pet portrait you did of my uncle’s dog, which recently passed away.
 My uncle is not a very handsy emotional person but he gave me a hug when I gave him the painting and was very slightly teary.
 So thank you again for such a special gift.”